 The Law Offices of Daniel L. Hightower, P.A.

-Turn to the experienced, local attorneys at the Law Office of Daniel L. Hightower, P.A.
-Our team of personal injury attorneys, based in Ocala, Florida, will relentlessly pursue your maximum compensation.
+Turn to the experienced, local lawyers at the Law Office of Daniel L. Hightower, P.A.
+Our team of personal injury lawyers, based in Ocala, Florida, will relentlessly pursue your maximum compensation.

 Specializing in Car Accidents, Work Accidents, Wrongful Death, Personal Injury, and Social Security Disability.